JTBStud93/HW-SwitchStatements/README.md

 Watch read and practice from the module: Switch Statements, While Loops  Write your understanding of the topic using comments and examples (at least 10 examples) to the instructor and describe them in your own words to the best of your knowledge.
 Put your work to GIT.
 Submit the GIT url to canvas.

 /* 1
-Comment
+The purpose of Switch Statements is that it looks for variables, and it's a lot more faster than if-else statements.
+It's reccommended (by Preston Powel) that it should only be use if the script becomes complicated.
 The "structure" of the example is based on the book (page 56).
 The "cardNumber" subject has been replaced with "smoothieDrink" for this assignment.

-Example
 static void Start (int smoothieDrink)
 {
     switch (smoothieDrink)